planet-s/orbgame/README.md

 }
 ```

-## Additional Examples
+## Run Examples

-You find the examples in the `examples/` directory.
+You can find examples in the `examples/` directory.

 You can start the widgets example by executing the following command: